Education

 Add a Monarch Sanctuary Field Trip (Nov - Feb)

 Take a journey through the life of migrating monarchs with our incredible docents at the Pacific Grove Monarch Sanctuary!
-During migration season (November-February), the Sanctuary can hold thousands of monarchs, and in the off season, is a great spot to learn about our local pollinators and food webs.
+During migration season (November-February), the Sanctuary is a great spot to learn about monarchs, local pollinators, and food webs.

 Located approximately 1 mile from the Museum, the Monarch Sanctuary is a great addition to any Museum field trip.
 Check the box on the reservation form to let us know you are interested in visiting the Sanctuary with your class in addition to the museum.
-The docent-led tour at the Sanctuary can accommodate up to 30 students for a half hour program.
+If a docent is available, they can accommodate a class of up to 30 students for a half hour program at the Sanctuary.

 The Museum is proud to offer free educational opportunities throughout Monterey County and beyond.
 To support these efforts, schools that are able should consider a donation of $1 per visiting student.